-- 100% land title of the Loma Larga Gold Project in order to develop the mining project. - Mining Titles for Metallic Mining, in the concessions Cerro Casco (Code 101580), Río Falso (Code 101577), and Cristal (Code 102195), most recently validated on September 6, 2019. - Environmental licence No. 054 for the advanced exploration of the mining areas Cerro Casco and Río Falso, granted on October 11, 2002.
-DPME has maintained its environmental permit through periodic audits and evidence of compliance with the environmental management plan of the approved environmental licence No. 054. - Environmental Licence No. 028 for the advanced exploration of Cristal granted on May 28, 2019. - Authorization for the right to use and consume water, granted on July 5, 2010, and renewed on January 3, 2018.
-This authorization is for rainwater up to 1 litres/second to be collected in the Cristal-Aguarongos sector of the San Gerardo Parish, Girón Canton for forest nursery irrigation and for advanced exploration use. - Authorization for the right to use and consume water.
+- 100% land title of the Loma Larga gold project in order to develop the mining project. - In 2020 DPM began the process of material division of the Cerro Casco (Code 101580) concessions, which resulted in the creation of the Cerro Casco 1 (Code 10000908) and Cerro Casco 2 (Code 10000909) concessions and the area modification of the Cerro Casco concession (Code 101580); as well as the Rio Falso 1 (Code 10000923), Rio Falso 3 (Code 10000925) concessions and the area modification of the Rio Falso concession (Code 101577).
+Subsequently, in 2022, the accumulation process of the mining areas Cerro Casco (Code 101580), Rio Falso (Code 101577) and Cristal (Code 102195) was carried out, which resulted in the creation of the Cristal concession (Code 102195), which is the concession that is expected to advance to the exploitation phase. - Environmental licence No. 054 for the advanced exploration of the mining areas Cerro Casco and Río Falso was granted on October 11, 2002.
+DPME has maintained its environmental permit through periodic audits and evidence of compliance with the environmental management plan of the approved environmental licence No. 054. - Environmental Licence No. 028 for the advanced exploration of Cristal granted on May 28, 2019. - Authorization for the right to use and consume water, granted on July 5, 2010 and renewed on January 3, 2018.
+This authorization is for rainwater up to 1 litres/second to be collected in the Cristal-Aguarongos sector of the San Gerardo Parish, Girón Canton for forest nursery irrigation and for advanced exploration use.

+- Authorization for the right to use and consume water.
 This authorization is for withdrawal of up to 8 litres/second taken from the Quebrada Cristal-Alumbre located in the San Gerardo Parish of the Girón Canton, Province of Azuay for mining industrial activities use.
-The authorization was renewed on October 11, 2016, and legally ratified on February 26, 2020. - Certification of the National Institute of Cultural Heritage that endorses an authorization granted by this institute on August 30, 2007, to IAMGOLD in the area of concessions Cristal code 102195, Cerro Casco code 101580, Río Falso code 101575.
-The certification established that the mine area has no known archaeological structures or sites but does have a potential for archeological findings and approves the development of the mining concession under specific considerations that include active presence of an archaeologist during development in case unknown sites are encountered. - The Technical Viability Certificate for the Filtered Tailings Storage Facility, a prerequisite for receipt of the environmental license, was acquired in June 2022.
+The authorization was renewed on October 11, 2016 and legally ratified on February 26, 2020. - The National Institute of Cultural Heritage granted the Conformity Authorization, dated July 17, 2020 which concluded that the area of implementation of the Loma Larga gold project reports low and null archaeological sensitivity due to the absence of prehistoric material culture. - The Technical Viability Certificate for the Filtered Tailings Storage Facility, a prerequisite for receipt of the environmental licence, was acquired in June 2022. - Environmental licence No MAATE-SUIA-LA-2024-00001 for the 69 kV electrical transmission line was granted on April 23, 2024.